SPRING 2018 ADMISSION

 - CSUN will accept applications for Spring 2018 admissions from returning graduate students only.
 Keep reading this page for readmission requirements.

-- Returning undergraduate students may apply for Fall 2018 admission starting October 1, 2017.
+- Returning undergraduate and graduate students may apply for Fall 2018 admission starting October 1, 2017.
 Please check back later for more information.

 A returning CSUN student is one who has completed non-extension course work in a previous spring or fall semester.
 Returning students include those in good academic standing and those wishing to return after previous disqualification in their last semester at CSUN.